pathbreak/linode-cluster-toolkit/README.rst

-  > This project is still under active feature development and a production-ready release is expected around July 26 2017.
+  **Note**: This project is still under active feature development and a production-ready release is expected around July 26 2017.
 Until then, please expect bugs and use caution while using it.